Tips for comparing home loans to get better deals

 With a fixed loan, you can lock in a low interest rate for approximately 2-5 years, depending on your lender.

-After your fixed loan term expires, you'll automatically switch to a variable rate.
+After your fixed loan term expires, your loan automatically reverts to a variable rate.
+This is sometimes called a 'revert rate'.

 At this stage you should have the option to secure a new fixed-rate loan, but it will likely come with a new interest rate.